-Education is not the filling of a pail, but the lighting of a fire.” –William Butler Yeats
+“Education is not the filling of a pail, but the lighting of a fire.” –William Butler Yeats

 I am local to the area, having grown up in Fairfax County and graduated from Stone Ridge in Bethesda.
 I attended Boston College, where I received my Bachelor of Arts in elementary education and my Master of Education in curriculum and instruction.
 After graduating, I worked at a parochial school in Rockville, MD, where I taught fifth grade.
 Later, I moved to Oxford, Mississippi, to achieve my M.B.A. from the University of Mississippi.
 Upon returning to the area, I worked at a school in Tenleytown, where I taught science labs to kindergartners through fifth graders and science to sixth through eighth graders.
 When that school’s door closed, it opened one for me at Potomac.

-Potomac is family.
-I am beginning my fifth year here teaching the fourth grade.
 Potomac has encouraged my growth as a teacher and as a member of the greater school community.
 Potomac has become my home away from home.
 Not only am I a faculty member, but I am a Potomac parent as well.
 I look forward to watching my sons grow and learn in such a wonderful and caring learning environment.

-When I am not at school, I enjoy spending time with my husband, our two sons, and our dogs, Sherlock and Merlin.
+When I am not at school, I enjoy spending time with my husband, our two sons, and our dogs, Sherlock and Rennie.
 We love old cars and spending time outdoors.